- Gartner has provided information on SAP Fiori to the market that has proven to be highly inaccurate.

 However, Gartner fails again and again to predict SAP.
 They have been wrong about Fiori, HANA, and S/4HANA.
-And every time their failure is being too optimistic.
-Hmmmmm…. this plus being paid by SAP what is we estimate $100 million per year looks like bias.
+And every time, their failure is being too optimistic.
+Hmmmmm, this plus being paid by SAP, we estimate $100 million per year looks like bias.

 This Magic Quadrant is devastating for Gartner’s credibility.
-Oracle Cloud ERP is so lacking in functionality that it is mostly implemented alongside on-premises Oracle ERP, as explained by Rimini Street.
+Oracle Cloud ERP lacks functionality that is mostly implemented alongside on-premises Oracle ERP, as explained by Rimini Street.